cafeinecake/cv-arxiv-daily/README.md

 |**2022-06-24**|**Capture Salient Historical Information: A Fast and Accurate Non-Autoregressive Model for Multi-turn Spoken Language Understanding**|Lizhi Cheng et.al.|[2206.12209v1](http://arxiv.org/abs/2206.12209v1)|null|
 |**2022-06-24**|**MULTI-FLGANs: Multi-Distributed Adversarial Networks for Non-IID distribution**|Akash Amalan et.al.|[2206.12178v1](http://arxiv.org/abs/2206.12178v1)|null|

+## About the code
+This has been "borrowed" from http://vincentqin.tech/cv-arxiv-daily .
+### TODO
+- [] Fix link to pdf directly
+- [] move topic to a config file instead of code
+- [] Figure out the license?